 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

-Ebenau car park, around 600 metres south of the Oberlandhütte hut (free)
+Ebenau car park, around 600 metres south of the Oberlandhütte hut (free of charge)

 Places serving food & drink

 - Schaukäserei Kasplatzl (homemade dairy products sold; open mid-May until early October)